 Glow Powder Brush,

-use a regular rounded, dense brush to sweep your contour shade through the hallows of your cheeks.
+can use a regular rounded, dense brush to sweep your contour shade through the hallows of your cheeks.
 But if you're a total beginner and need some guidance, this double-wedged kabuki brush makes every step foolproof.

-3DHD Kabuki Makeup Brush, $25, available at
+3DHD Kabuki Brush,

 Photo: Via Charlotte Tilbury.